Choose language

 Benefits arising from the construction and operation of the proposed Fyanstown Solar Farm include:

-• Clean renewable energy supporting the Irish government’s 2030 targets of 80% of renewable electricity;
+• Clean renewable energy supporting the Irish government’s 2030 target of 80% renewable electricity;

 • Significant rates payments per annum will be payable to Meath County Council;